 Although the physical hardware of a solar installation contributes the most to the overall cost of going solar, solar energy equipment and technology does not cost as much as you might think.
 The materials for your installation will generally only contribute 25 percent of the gross cost of a system.
 The reason: other soft costs that are incorporated into the overall price for solar contractors such as advertising budgets, training certifications and hours of labor.

-Three cases when your solar equipment decision really counts
+There are three key cases when your solar equipment decision really counts:

-- Solar batteries in net metering states: If you live in a state that offers a net metering program, and you aren’t trying to go completely off-grid with your solar system, it probably doesn’t make sense to fork over the extra money for a solar battery.
-Net metering is an efficient and optimal way to store energy through the electrical grid and solar batteries are still a fairly expensive technology in 2016.
+If you live in a state that offers a net metering program, and you aren’t trying to go completely off-grid with your solar system, it probably doesn’t make sense to fork over the extra money for a solar battery.
+Net metering is an efficient and optimal way to store energy through the electrical grid and solar batteries are still a fairly expensive technology.
 Additionally, net metering is a major incentive to go solar to begin with, since you typically qualify for bill credits for any surplus energy that your solar panels produce.

-- Inverters for large, south facing roofs: The reason there are various inverter options is for the scenario where a homeowner’s roof is not south facing or does not have ample space to orient solar panels exactly in the same direction.
-If you don’t deal with this conflict and instead have an ideally angled roof with plenty of space, there’s no need to spend more on micro-inverters.
+The reason there are various inverter options is for the scenario where a homeowner’s roof is not south facing or does not have ample space to orient solar panels exactly in the same direction.
+If you don’t deal with this conflict and instead have an ideally angled roof with plenty of space, there’s no need to spend more on microinverters.
 String inverters make perfect sense for these types of roofs, and power optimizers are an affordable upgrade if you’re looking for one.

 How to find the right solar equipment and the best local installers